 Limitations of AI Feng Shui

 While AI-powered Feng Shui tools are excellent for quick guidance and educational exploration, they are not a substitute for the nuanced wisdom of an experienced Feng Shui master.
-Traditional Feng Shui involves much more than calculations—it draws upon subtle observations of the environment, the feeling of energy flow, cultural context, historical factors, and practitioner intuition.
-These are aspects that current AI, no matter how advanced, cannot fully perceive or replicate.
+Traditional Feng Shui involves much more than calculations — it draws upon subtle observations of the environment, cultural context, and practitioner intuition.

-Additionally, the accuracy of visual interpretation depends entirely on the clarity and correctness of the uploaded image.
-If a floor plan is blurry, incomplete, or skewed, the AI may misinterpret walls, doors, or directions—leading to inaccurate conclusions.
-AI doesn’t “guess” intuitively like a human expert; it follows patterns based on what it sees, so poor image quality can lead to fundamentally flawed results.
+Additionally, the accuracy of visual interpretation relies on the clarity of the uploaded image.
+If a floor plan is blurry or skewed, the AI may misinterpret walls or directions, leading to wrong conclusions.

 In short, AI Feng Shui tools are best understood as intelligent assistants rather than ultimate authorities.
-They can offer accessible insights, introduce beginners to core concepts, and even help semi-professionals validate ideas—but for high-stakes decisions or deeply personalized advice, consulting a trained Feng Shui practitioner remains essential.
+They can offer accessible insights, but for high-stakes decisions, consulting a trained practitioner remains essential.

 Conclusion